giuliandrimba/sprockets-cjs/README.md

 ## Usage

-1. Add `gem 'sprockets-commonjs'` to your `Gemfile`
+1. Add `gem 'sprockets-cjs'` to your `Gemfile`
-1. Add `.module.js` to any JavaScript files you want as modules, i.e. `users.module.js`
+1. Add your javascript files inside a  `modules` folder
-1. Require all the modules, e.g.: `//= require_tree ./models`
+1. Require all the modules, e.g.: `//= require_tree ./modules`
-1. Or, require individual modules, e.g.: `//= require users.module`
+1. Or, require individual modules, e.g.: `//= require ./modules/users`